MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfinventory/functions/pfinventoryexecuteinventoryoperationsasync.md

 ## Remarks

+This API is available on all platforms.
 Execute a list of Inventory Operations for an Entity.
 When the asynchronous task is complete, call [PFInventoryExecuteInventoryOperationsGetResultSize](pfinventoryexecuteinventoryoperationsgetresultsize.md) and [PFInventoryExecuteInventoryOperationsGetResult](pfinventoryexecuteinventoryoperationsgetresult.md) to get the result.

 ## Requirements